 We've heard countless stories of couples who try so hard to make sure every guest is happy during their celebration that they don't even spend time together as newlyweds.
 The happiest couples with no regrets about their wedding days are those that stayed by each other's sides throughout the reception.
 Your wedding day only happens once, so be sure to spend it with the person you're marrying – or schedule time for a few minutes alone to relish your newly married status.

-Once the wedding is over, start writing your thank-you notes.
+Once the wedding is over, start writing your thank-you notes right away.
 While wedding etiquette says notes of graditude should be sent within a year of the wedding date, you should really consider sending them much earlier.
 Imagine how you've felt as a wedding guest who doesn't receive a thank-you note for months and months – even wondering if the couple received your gift in the first place.
 Keep loved ones' nerves at ease, and take some time to send notes of thanks early on.
+Some pairs even choose to thank their loved ones in person or via phone or text, followed by a more formal handwritten thank-you note.